-The majority of people wants to live as long as possible and stay healthy as long as possible.
+The majority of people want to live as long as possible and stay healthy as long as possible.

 So, it’s a good question to ask about the scientific benefits of exercise for longevity and overall health benefits of physical fitness.